 Baroness Bonham Carter was a leading Liberal politician during and after the Second World War.
 Violet always believed in standing up to the far right.
 She was a strong critic of Neville Chamberlain's appeasement policy towards Nazi Germany before the war.

-Willie is leader of the Scottish Liberal Democrats.
+Willie is the MSP for North East Fife and was leader of the Scottish Liberal Democrats from 2011 to 2021.
 He's a long-serving local champion and fighter against nationalism of all kinds.
 He's also a proponent of home rule and wants to see further powers delegated to the Scottish Parliament.